mattarderne/tap-lotr/README.md

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

-Data from the free Lord of the Rings [the-one-api.dev](https://the-one-api.dev/documentation) API which requires an account
+Data from the free Lord of the Rings [the-one-api.dev](https://the-one-api.dev/documentation) API which requires an account.

+Note - uncomment the rest of the streams in `STREAM_TYPES` in `tap_lotr/tap.py` but watch out for rate-limiting and throttling of the API if you do.

 ## Installation

-- [ ] `Developer TODO:` Update the below as needed to correctly describe the install procedure.
-For instance, if you do not have a PyPi repo, or if you want users to directly install from your git repo, you can modify this step as appropriate.

 ```bash
 pipx install tap-lotr